 Rachel Phillips, BHP Team, Learning Scientist

-Note: Rachel will be moderating a discussion on this topic in the online BHP Teacher Community November 6-8.
-Join in here.
+Note: Rachel recently moderated a discussion on this topic in the online BHP Teacher Community November.
+View here!

 Oh, assessments.
 They weren’t much fun as a student, and they haven’t become any more fun as a teacher!
 They’re hard to create, hard to grade, hard to return, hard to explain…just HARD.
 But, I’m sure we can all agree, they are a necessary evil.
 And I don’t mean a necessary evil in the interest of accountability for students, teachers, and schools, but rather in the interest of student learning and as part of that, teacher decision-making.
 It’s in the interest of student learning in particular that BHP takes its approach to assessment.

 As you may have read in the course teaching guide, BHP provides a multitude of opportunities for you and your students to assess their understanding throughout the course.
 This is done through activities that use rubrics, lesson closings, Investigations, projects, and lesson quizzes.
 What BHP does not provide (and won’t be providing anytime soon), is guidance on how you should grade your students.
 First, I’ll explain a little bit about why we provide so many assessment resources.
 Second, I’ll explain why it might sometimes feel like it’s not enough.